honungsburk/MOTION/README.md

 ## Generating a the NFT collection

 If you want to generate the entire NFT collection from scratch I'd advice you to use the command `python3 generate-nfts.py`.

-You will have to have python3 installed for it to work.
+The file depends on three things.

+1. That you have a python3 installation
+2. ffmpeg
+3. The 'rm' command available on linux

 ## FAQ